Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation

 Overview

 Established in 1950 by Robert J. Kleberg, Jr. and Helen C. Kleberg in Kingsville, Texas, this foundation emerged from the legacy of King Ranch, one of the largest ranches in the world.
 Robert Kleberg Jr., grandson of King Ranch founder Captain Richard King, served as King Ranch's President and CEO for over 50 years, developing the Santa Gertrudis cattle breed and breeding champion quarter horses and thoroughbreds.
 Since inception, the foundation has awarded over $403 million in grants, with assets of approximately $228.6 million.
 Historically, around 60% of grants have supported medical research, reflecting Bob Kleberg's scientific innovation in animal husbandry and genetics.
-The foundation's mission centers on improving quality of life in South Texas communities, advancing scientific research and innovation, supporting arts and humanities, and promoting wildlife and habitat stewardship.
+The foundation's mission centres on improving quality of life in South Texas communities, advancing scientific research and innovation, supporting arts and humanities, and promoting wildlife and habitat stewardship.
 President Helen C. Alexander leads the foundation in selecting projects "where funding will have the greatest impact" and that align "with the vision of Bob and Helen Kleberg."

 Funding Priorities

-Grant Programs
+Grant Programmes

 Medical Research (Primary Focus - approximately 60% of total giving)